nautechsystems/nautilus_trader/docs/rust.md

 the docs are generated from source code using `cargo doc`.

 :::note
-Note the docs are generated using the _nightly_ toolchain (to be able to compile docs for the entire workspace).
+The docs are generated using the _nightly_ toolchain (to be able to compile docs for the entire workspace).
 However, we target the _stable_ toolchain for all releases.
 :::